Cee/Big-Data-Final-Demo/presentation.md

 - Suggest a potential opening in designated area
 - Estimate performance and rating based on the given location
-- Find out the most important factors combined with *machine learning*
+- Find out the most significant factors combined with *machine learning*

 ^ By utilizing big data approach and machine learning, it is possible to estimate a business’ performance based on the given location, population demographic and nearby similar or supporting facilities.
-For instance, this product will enable corporate businesses finding new potential opening opportunities in designated area.
+For instance, our project will enable corporate businesses finding new potential opening opportunities in designated area.

 ---

 # Target Audience?

-- Startup or individuals, the ones whom have little or no experience, that willing to take less risks
+- Startup or individuals, the ones whom have little or no experience, willing to take less risks
 - Corporate businesses companies, which want to expand their businesses

 ---